Harivansh Singh

 Harivansh Singh is an Indian politician and a member of the Apna Dal; and has won the 2014 Indian general elections from the Pratapgarh (Lok Sabha constituency).

 Early life and education

 He hails from Jaunpur, Uttar Pradesh.

 He has a B.Sc. from T.D.
 College, Jaunpur, Gorakhpur University, Gorakhpur.
 He married Indravati Singh on 20 March 1962.

 Career

 He is a business man from Mumbai.
 Kunwar Haribansh Singh was elected to 16th Lok Sabha of Indian Parliament on 16 May 2014 from Pratapgarh (Lok Sabha constituency), Uttar Pradesh.

-Social and Cultural Activities: Arranged group wedding of poor girls at own cost; financial support for sick people through Smt.
-Sonpatti Devi Memorial Medical Trust.National President : Akhil Bharatiya Kshatriya Mahasabha.
+He is seen as one of the prominent names in the race for the Vice President's post after Jagdeep Dhankhar’s resignation.